 Navoi Mining and Metallurgical Combinat bumped its production to 74.9 tonnes of gold in 2015 compared to 73 tonnes produced the year before.
 According to the Uzbekistan-based company, the active support and constant attention from the government and President I.A.
 Karimov are the primary reasons it has been able to grow into a major producer of gold.

 8. Gold Fields (NYSE:GFI)

 Gold Fields is a globally diversified gold producer with eight operating mines in Australia, Ghana, Peru and South Africa.
-In 2014, the company produced 63.6 tonnes of the metal, an increase over the 58.1 tonnes it produced in 2013.
-The company was pleased as total production was larger than initial expectations.
+In 2015, the company produced 62.9 tonnes of the metal, a drop from the 63.6 tonnes it produced in 2014.

 9. Polyus Gold International (LSE:PGIL)